 Shopping around the world can be a lot of fun, until you are faced with unfamiliar dress sizing that can make you delighted or horrified.
-Amy Huang shares her travel and shopping anxieties and explain why sometimes it might be wise to leave your self-esteem at home and just enjoy the experience.
+Amy McPherson shares her travel and shopping anxieties and explain why sometimes it might be wise to leave your self-esteem at home and just enjoy the experience.

 “Large!
 Large!” the owner of the shop was following my movements closely as I finger through the size labels of each dress on the counter, and uttered these two most horrific words ever known to my ears.

 Large, how could I be large?
 It was only last week I bought a t-shirt that was sized ‘small’.
 I shot her a look, took the items of her suggestion and determined to prove her wrong.

 In the dressing room I eyed the floral patterned dress then sized myself in the mirror.
 It looked like it might fit.
 I double checked the label, and in bold letters it screamed out at me: LARGE.

 Oh no. I’ve been in Bangkok for two days and I’ve already eaten myself to large.